Ankit07kumar11/Ankit07kumar11/README.md

         }
     },
     architecture: ["Progressive web applications", "Single page applications"],
-    currentFocus: "No Focus point at this time",
+    currentFocus: "Working with Secops Solution",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```